The Otago Daily Times Class Act initiative reaches a major milestone this year as it turns 25.

 This year we have a special guest and former Class Act recipient, Olympic Gold Medallist Finn Butcher, to talk to the recipients.

-The 55 pupils nominated for awards have been photographed and profiled on the following pages of this publication.
+The 55 pupils nominated for awards have been photographed and profiled in a special publication and online.
 We trust you enjoy reading it and, like us, are inspired and encouraged by the young people featured.

 The future is bright.